folio-org/okapi/CONTRIBUTING.md

 ## Coding style

+Follow the coding style that is being used by each repository for each file type.

 For Java code, we basically try to adhere to Sun Java coding [conventions](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html) (that document is old and unmaintained, but seems to be good enough as it is).